-Ideally, many restaurant owners want to install their ice machines in the kitchen – and why wouldn’t they?
+Ideally, many restaurant owners want to install their commercial ice machines in the kitchen – and why wouldn’t they?
 It makes a lot of sense that the ice supply should be near the food preparation area but doing this has repercussions.
 Installing your ice machine in the kitchen means it’s sharing space with other heat-generating appliances such as your oven, stove, and heat lamps.
 Kitchens also have other heat-generating refrigeration equipment like soda fountains, freezers, and refrigerated prep stations.
 Altogether, that adds up to a lot of heat.

 Ovens and stoves may work just fine in warmer temperatures, but any Ice maker machine is going to have a very tough time operating in those conditions.
 Ice machines make ice by transferring the heat in the water to the surrounding environment until it reaches freezing point.
 When a room is too hot, an ice machine works harder to cool water down – which consequently generates even more heat from the unit.
 This cycle of events will severely drop your ice production rate to over 40% if left unchecked.

 How Much Heat Can an Air Cooled Ice Machine Produce?